OhGreat/Neural_Networks_from_Scratch/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Future Work
-- Implement multiple layers in the network.
+- Implement multiple layers in the network.<br/>
+- Create bash script to run experiemnts.

 ## References
 <ul>